Data entry sounds simple.

 These positions are at the top end of the data entry skill spectrum.
 Most professional medical coders or transcriptionists will have years of expertise!

-As we’ve explored throughout this article, there are thousands of variations of data entry positions.
+As we’ve explored throughout this article, there are quite a few variations of data entry positions.

 Choosing the right role, or advertising for the appropriate level of data entry clerk, is essential to getting the right candidate.
 Since this type of work inherently leaves no room for error, it’s worth doing your research and perfecting that job spec right from the start.